-Surveys of executives and general counsel demonstrate that privacy and data security issues are at the top of their list of risk threats and day-to-day concerns.
-With rapid advances in technology, aggressive oversight by regulators, increased consumer litigation, and widespread media attention, this should come as no surprise.
-Despite these risks, companies rely more and more on advanced data analytics to leverage the power of information and help grow their business.
-It is therefore critical to have a comprehensive program in place to manage the collection, use, security, and disposal of individuals’ personally identifiable information.
-We understand that a one-size-fits-all approach to managing and protecting data typically does not work.
+Despite these risks, companies are relying more and more on advanced data analytics to leverage the power of information to help grow their business.
+It is therefore critical to have a comprehensive program in place to securely manage individuals’ personally identifiable information while also keeping up to date with emerging privacy laws.
+We understand that a one-size-fits-all approach to managing and protecting data does not work.
 Instead, company-specific policies and procedures should be adopted after taking business objectives and corporate culture into account.

-Our Privacy team includes Certified Information Privacy Professionals (CIPP/US) who provide clients with practical, implementable, and cost-effective solutions that help their business effectively compete while reducing the risk of using valuable consumer data.
-We monitor policy developments and enforcement activity on a daily basis, helping our clients take into account the most current interpretations of the law and enabling them to sidestep potential landmines.
+Our Privacy team includes Certified Information Privacy Professionals (CIPP/US) who provide practical, implementable, and cost-effective solutions that enable businesses to effectively compete while reducing the risk of using valuable personal data.
+We help clients understand their regulatory obligations, assess information privacy policies and practices, develop information management and compliance programs, work with regulators to bring concerns to quick resolution, and defend litigation and enforcement actions related to privacy and data security compliance.
+We monitor policy developments and enforcement activity daily, helping our clients consider the most current interpretations of the law and enabling them to sidestep potential landmines.

 - Fair Credit Reporting Act (FCRA)